Revealing Dark Matter Dress of Primordial Black Holes by Cosmological Lensing: Cosmological Lensing with Fast Radio Bursts

 With an extended halo, for dressed PBHs we can compute the lensing optical depth as

-where $\chi(z)$ is the comoving distance at redshift $z$, $n_{\rm PBH} = f_{\rm PBH} \Omega_{\rm cdm} \rho_{\rm crit}/M_{\rm PBH}$ is the comoving number density of PBHs, with $f_{\rm PBH}$ being the fraction PBH DM abundance, $\rho_{\rm crit}$ is the critical density, $\Omega_{\rm cdm} = 0.24$ is the Universe's cold DM density and $\sigma$ is the lensing cross-section characterizing the lens and dependence on the impact parameters (see Supplemental Material).
-Optical depth for point source lensing by bare PBHs can be recovered from Eq.~\eqref{eq:halotau} by substituting $M_{\rm PBH}$ for $M_{\rm eff}$.
-Note that for bare PBH lensing, $n_{\rm PBH}$ remains the same while the lensing cross-section is modified.
-While here we derive the lensing cross-section assuming the point mass lens with mass $M^{\rm eff}$, the computation involving lensing cross section could be further refined by employing the point mass added to the model of dark halo mass distribution is possible, analysis of which we leave for future work~\cite{dressedPBH:fut}.
+where $\chi(z)$ is the comoving distance at redshift $z$, $n_{\rm PBH} = f_{\rm PBH} \Omega_{\rm cdm} \rho_{\rm crit}/M_{\rm PBH}$ is the comoving number density of PBHs, with $f_{\rm PBH}$ being the fraction PBH DM abundance, $\rho_{\rm crit}$ is the critical density, $\Omega_{\rm cdm} = 0.24$ is the Universe's cold DM density and $\sigma$ is the lensing cross-section characterizing the lens and dependence on the impact parameters (see Appendix).
+The lensing optical depth $\tau^{\rm w/o\,h}$ denote the traditional PBH lensing cross section without the halo contribution as described in Appendix.
+Optical depth for point source lensing by bare PBHs can be recovered from Eq.~\eqref{eq:halotau} by substituting $M_{\rm PBH}$ for {$M^{\rm eff}_{\rm PBH}$.
+Prefactors in the last expression in Eq.~\eqref{eq:halotau} originate from the fact that for bare PBH lensing, $n_{\rm PBH}$ remains the same while the lensing cross-section is modified.
+While here we derive the lensing cross-section assuming the point mass lens with mass $M^{\rm eff}_{\rm PBH}$, the computation involving lensing cross section could be further refined by employing the point mass added to the model of dark halo mass distribution is possible, analysis of which we leave for future work~\cite{dressedPBH:fut}.

 For a given redshift-distribution function of $N(z)$ FRB sources, the integrated optical depth is determined by